jundalisay/superb/content/en/research/george/progress-poverty/chapter-1.md

 The current theory incorrectly claims that wages cannot rise faster than the population among which capital must be divided.
 Only low wages will slow the population growth of workers.

 This false doctrine is virtually undisputed.
-People accept the mistaken belief=
+People accept the mistaken belief:
 - that each community only has a fixed amount of wages available, and
 - that this would be further divided among "foreign competition."